jenkinsci/teams-webhook-trigger-plugin/README.md

 # Teams Webhook Trigger Plugin

 This plugin is based on generic webhook trigger plugin and HMAC decoding strategy is changed to meet ms teams criteria.
-Will work perfectly if your service requires to first decode the HMAC Secret in BASE64 decoding.
+Will work perfectly with teams outgoing webhook or if your service requires to first decode the HMAC Secret in BASE64 decoding.

 This is a Jenkins plugin that can:

 1. Receive any HTTP request, `JENKINS_URL/teams-webhook-trigger/invoke`
+2. Authenticate Teams outgoing webhook HMAC
-2. Extract values
+3. Extract values

 - From `POST` content with [JSONPath](https://github.com/json-path/JsonPath) or [XPath](https://www.w3schools.com/xml/xpath_syntax.asp)
 - From the `query` parameters
 - From the `headers`

 3. Trigger a build with those values contribute as variables
+4. Trigger several builds in one go with matching criteria

 There is an optional feature to trigger jobs only if a supplied regular expression matches the extracted variables.
 Here is an example, let's say the post content looks like this: